integrated-personal-data-system/.github/profile/README.md

 1. Review updated Goals and Objectives (posted at github.com/I-AM-project) --Jim
 2. Meeting Focus: Testbed at https://iamtestingbed.com -- Casey
 3. Outreach (Aries, W3C, ToIP, MyData Global, Trinsic?, etc.)  -- All
-4. Should we explore forming an Aries Working Group?
+4. Should we explore forming an Aries Working Group for our iPDS?
 5. Piloting Plans and Status -- Jim